linux-ottawa/talk-20191107/README.md

 ## Notes and files for the talk

 This is for the Linux-Ottawa talk on setting up your laptop/desktop/whatever system.
 In my case, I have a variety of systems that include Dell XPS, HP Elitebook, Macbook Pro, Intel Nuc, Raspberry Pi, etc. as well as a sampling of many generations of hardware.
-I'm going to stick to the XPS for this talk, but the information will apply to pretty much any modern system (meaning it can net boot and run Linux).
+I'm going to stick to the XPS for this talk, but the information will apply to pretty much any modern system (meaning it can net boot, boot from USB, and run Linux).
 I also have a server system that was used for gaming that I have not powered on in a while and I am going to try it against that system as well.

 It does go over things to keep in mind and show where you can make semi-intelligent choices on system installation.
 There has also been some evolution since I first mentioned doing this talk, so the shell script portion will no longer be a "production" item.
 It can be done with ansible as well, right after the initial boot.
-Not all of this is going to be achievable, but most will.
+Not all of this is going to be easily achievable, but most will.

+I ran across many github :github: pages on doig this and they will be referenced at the end.
+One in particular stood out, as it took the Arch Linux install and made a playbook out of it.
+I will use that one as the basis of the talk.

 ## First off, this is going to feature Arch Linux